Fan Concerns, Expectations, and Intentions Around COVID Seasons

 - Fan attendance confidence and decision timelines

-- Relative importance of the most common safety protocols
+- The relative importance of the most common safety protocols

 - Donation/Development intentions